vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

   - name: Organisation & Administration
     url: /category/administration
 ---
-Every Peakboard application and flow is a development artifact that deserves proper handling.
-In a professional context, this means that these artifacts should be managed in a way aligned with common industry standards of security and documentation.
+Each Peakboard application and Peakboard Flow is a development artifact that should be handled with care.
+This means that the artifacts should be managed in accordance to industry standards for security and documentation.

 When it comes to documentation, a Peakboard project (whether a regular design project or Flow) includes built-in documentation such as description texts and comments that we can bind to controls and other parts of the project.
 Besides documentation, versioning is a huge topic and a crucial requirement in industrial software development.
 The most common way to do this is [Git](https://git-scm.com/), a free and open source tool to track all changes of development artifacts from the beginning of the project to the latest version.
 In this article, we discuss a lightweight alternative to Git.
 The Peakboard Hub, available both online and on-prem, offers a built-in document management system to store and version PBMX files (design projects) and PFX files (Flow projects) in a similar way to Git.